DobyRahnev/Confidence-leak/README.md

 # Confidence-leak
 Data and code for paper:

-Rahnev, D., Koizumi, A., McCurdy, L.Y., D’Esposito, M., & Lau, H. (in press).
+Rahnev, D., Koizumi, A., McCurdy, L.Y., D’Esposito, M., & Lau, H. (2015).
 Confidence leak in perceptual decision-making.
 Psychological Science.

 All analyses are written in Matlab.
 Codes are tested on MATLAB R2014b but should work for many previous generations of Matlab.
 Here is a guideline to the files: